QuakeWatch Server Manual

 |

-Duplicate messages are rejected if the
+Messages are rejected as duplicates if the

-feeder-data-source host-name and message-number values match or are not
+feeder-data-source host-name and message-number values match those

 |